<

 <span>Close</span>

-HTML string for the «Close» button displayed in the expanded state.
+HTML string for the «Close», button displayed in the expanded state.
 Inserted into a <button> element.
-Supports sanitization of HTML from unsafe code.
+Supports sanitization of HTML to remove unsafe code.

 hideButtonCollapse